November 11, 2025

 Operational efficiency and restructuring require a gentle bravery: the willingness to say, "This served us well, and it's time for the next version."
 The point isn't to erase the past but to build a system that honours what worked while removing what now holds you back.

 Leaders set that tone by being curious rather than defensive, by asking naive questions about how work actually flows, and by rewarding people who surface inconvenient truths.
-It’s extraordinary how quickly an organisation can move once it’s safe to admit what isn’t working.

 What "Better" Feels Like (From the Inside)